 What is a Divorce Decree?

 In many ways, a divorce decree is like the Rules of Engagement for your post-divorce life.
 Like a game day rulebook, it outlines your responsibilities, rights, and how certain post-marital affairs should be settled.
 When applicable, it also addresses how the couple is to interact moving forward.
-(Say, for example, in regards to raising minor children.)
+(Say, for example, in regard to raising minor children.)

 The divorce decree is different from a divorce certificate, which is a simpler document that merely states a divorce occurred, similar to a birth certificate.
 Your decree contains all the substantive details and court orders.